jbarroso/clean-code/README.md

 Methods with try/catch should only have this structure and nothing more.

 ## The Error.java Dependency Magnet
-Error codes are usually in classes like Error.java (whith constants).
-Avoid that, it is a dependency magnet (it is every where) and nobody wants to change it because you have to recompile/deploy everything.
+Error codes are usually in classes like Error.java (with constants).
+Avoid that, it is a dependency magnet (it is everywhere) and nobody wants to change it because you have to recompile/deploy everything.

-Use Exceptions instead of Error coedes.
+Use Exceptions instead of Error codes.

 ## Don’t Repeat Yourself
-Duplication may be the root of all eveil in software.
+Duplication may be the root of all evil in software.

 ## Structured Programming
 Things like "there should only be one return statement" is unnecessary when you create small functions.